English BA (Hons)

 Academically, you’ll have an extensive knowledge of a wide range of literary texts.
 You’ll gain an understanding of the complex nature of literary languages, and the ability to evaluate and debate theoretical viewpoints, which is an important life skill as well as being of benefit to a whole range of employment activities.

-Some students choose to progress to further study, either to continue their research within English, or to gain more directly vocational qualifications such as journalism, teaching, law and social work.
+Some students choose to progress to further study, either continuing their research within English, or going on to gain vocational postgraduate qualifications in areas such as journalism, teaching, law and social work.

 Employability